 Preserving Maitland’s Industrial and Cultural Heritage

-When the South Maitland Railway Line closed to steam operations in 1983 it generated considerable interest as this was the last operating steam haulage service in Australia.
-The NSW Government operated steam train passenger services had already ended some 20 years earlier and this latest closure marked the end of commercial steam operations.
+When the South Maitland Railways Line closed to steam operations in 1983, it generated considerable interest as this was the last operating steam haulage service in Australia.
+The NSW Government-operated steam train passenger services had already ended some 20 years earlier and this latest closure marked the end of commercial steam operations.
 The last day of steam freight train haulage was on 10th of June 1983.
 This event was of immense interest to steam and rail enthusiasts around Australia.
 The realisation that steam was now officially dead led to a great deal of nostalgia and a desire to preserve this important part of our historic past.

-The Maitland Rail Museum has been formed to preserve, restore and display, materials and records that interpret the part played by the SMR in the settlement and transformation of the Maitland -Cessnock region to become one of the most important coal producing areas in the World of the mid 20th century.
-The museum itself has interpretive displays as well equipment, tools and other artefacts used by the railway.
+The Maitland Rail Museum has been formed to preserve, restore and display materials and records that interpret the part played by the SMR in the settlement and transformation of the Maitland – Cessnock region, to become one of the most important coal producing areas in the World in the mid 20th century.
+The museum itself has interpretive displays, as well as equipment, tools and other artefacts used by the railway.